 Remote working is here to stay.

-Before the pandemic, the idea of remote working was around but not seen as a feasible option.
+Before the pandemic, the idea of remote working and remote jobs was around but not seen as a feasible option.
 However the pandemic changed that, with tens of millions of people transitioning to working from home, essentially overnight, in a wide range of industries.
 Unlike previous challenges, businesses have had to respond to the pandemic with a business and human approach.
 A mindset shift is expected to be part of the financial services sector in the long-term post-pandemic, as is evident in Nationwide Building Society advising that 13,000 office staff can work from home post-pandemic.

 This also provides an opportunity to now source the best people with the right skills from anywhere and projects can be delivered across the country.
 Previous business and delivery models have been overhauled and a nimble approach is proving fruitful.